nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ### 4.1 Minimum resource requirements

-The resource requirements depend on the messaging workload, a minimum for the slim variant is 3 GiB of memory and 2 CPUs.
+The resource requirements depend on the messaging workload, a minimum for the slim variant is 3 GB of memory and 2 CPUs.

 ### 4.2 Prerequisites to Installation